 2020 marks the fifth anniversary of Pope Francis’ call to action encyclical.
-On May 24th 2020 it was declared that this is Laudato Si’ Year.
+On May 24th, 2020, it was declared that it was Laudato Si’ Year.
 A furthered call to create change toward an equitable approach to combating climate change by spurring global citizens to adopt more sustainable practices.

 This chapter covers what is happening to our ‘common home’.
 It centers on the scientific consensus that climate change is problematic and is a huge threat to the environment, water supply, and biodiversity.
 The climate crisis is disproportionately impacting those who are poor.